Suraj-Rajesh/Linux-Kernel-Linked-List/README.md

-# Linux_Kernel_List_h
+# Linux Kernel Linked List

-Implementation of a linked list in the Linux kernel using Linux kernel header file, list.h.
+Implementation of a linked list using a circularly-linked list provided by the Linux Kernel source.

 In this implementation of linked lists, a struct node chaining the prev and next elements is embedded within the data elements constituting the list.